 Step 3.1: Enter the URL of your website

 This will be the Website URLs listed in your spread sheet.

 To complete this you need to fill in the following.
 Please note, your campaign name is very important- if you want to link all QRs together the campaign name must be consistent.

 Campaign source – e.g. QR Code

 Your URL will come out as below- see how the words we put in are now in the URL?

 Once you have created unique URLs for all website and QR links, place them in your spread sheet how you see fit.
-One might suggest the following:

 The next step – Google Analytics testing and review